-1.5 Other Employment Terms Annual Paid Leave
+2.5 Other Terms of Employment Annual Paid Leave

 All employees, including apprentices, are entitled to paid annual leave - regardless of their type of contract.
 Each employee is entitled to at least 26 working days of paid leave per year.
 The employer must continue to pay the employee during the period of paid annual leave.